 Duchess also collaborated with Blue Peter to launch a special competition that asks viewers to design a sculpture to go into The Duchess’s Back to Nature garden when it arrives at RHS Wisley in September.
 The competition is open from June 13 until June 25.
 Click here to read more about the competition.

 Blue Peter is giving one lucky viewer the chance to create a decorative garden sculpture that will be built and installed at the Duchess of Cambridge’s Back to Nature Garden at RHS Wisley.
-Not only that, they will get to see the sculpture unveiled at the opening ceremony later in the year.
+Not only that, but they will also get to see the sculpture unveiled at the opening ceremony later in the year.

 She received another Blue Peter badge in green and said “Yes it’s a real honour, thanks.
 Thank you so much.”